-From Euphrasia on December 29th, 2008 in General Remodel
+From Dean Dowd on December 29, 2008 in General Remodel

 A friend asked me recently where I got my home improvement ideas, and how I knew whether any given product source was reputable.
 She had just had a window coverings rep come to her home to give her estimates for a variety of blinds and drapery projects, and she felt a bit overwhelmed with all the options.